ancure-2004/Velora/Backend/README.md

 - **express-validator:** Used for validating the incoming request data.
 - **bcrypt:** Used for hashing passwords.
 - **jsonwebtoken:** Used for generating and verifying JWT tokens.
+- **cookie-parser:** is used to read and parse cookies from incoming HTTP requests.

 ---